mcmorriss/A-Shortest-Path-Visualizer/README.md

 This progam uses a pygame GUI to allow a user to set two points, a starting and an ending points, and create optional barriers between them that allows the user to view an interesting representation of how the A* algorithm finds the shortest path between two nodes.
 There are several controls for the user such as:

-Left click = create a start, end, and a barrier node. /n Right click = deletes/erases the nodes from the grid.
+Left click = create a start, end, and a barrier node. <br />
+Right click = deletes/erases the nodes from the grid. <br />
 Enter button = executes the algorithm with set nodes.